lammps/lammps/doc/src/Howto_cac.rst

 phonon branches, the ability to model mobile defects such as dislocations even in the coarse grained region, and exhibit both phonon-phonon scattering and phonon-defect/interface scattering.
-These features arise seamlessly once the mesh and interatomic potential are defined to drive the system.
-The features involving defects do however require the definition of an unconnected mesh; this process will be discussed in detail in later sections of this Howto.
+These features arise seamlessly once the FEM model and interatomic potential are defined to drive the system.
+The features involving defects do however require the definition of unconnected finite elements; this process will be discussed in detail in later sections of this Howto.

 Once the typical LAMMPS settings such as units, dimension, and boundary